 Retirement plan contributions by self-employed taxpayers.
 These include annual contributions made by self-employed people to their retirement plans, such as SEP-IRAs, SIMPLE IRAs, Keogh plans, and solo 401(k) plans.

 IRA contributions.
-Contributions to IRA accounts of up to $5,000 ($6,000 for taxpayers over 50) may be deductible, depending on your income.
+Contributions to IRA accounts (subject to annual threshold limits) may be deductible, depending on your income.

 Employee moving expenses.
 If you moved because of a change in your job location or because you started a new job, you may be able to deduct your moving expenses as a nonitemized deduction. to qualify for the deduction, you must meet tests concerning both distance and the amount of time that you continue to work after moving.
 For more information, see IRS Publication 521, Moving Expenses.

 50% of self-employment taxes.
 If you’re self-employed, you can deduct half of the 12.4% Social Security tax on net self-employment income, up to an annual ceiling, and a 2.9% medicare tax on all net self-employment income.

 Penalty on early savings withdrawals.
 You can deduct from your income for penalties you had to pay to banks and other financial institutions because you withdrew your savings early from certificates of deposit or similar accounts.

 Alimony.
 You can also subtract amounts you paid in alimony, that is, a court-ordered payment to a separated spouse or divorced ex-spouse.
 You can’t include child support payments.
 For more details, see IRS Publication 504, Divorced or Separated Individuals.

 Student loan interest.
 Up to $2,500 of student loan interest is deductible from your gross income provided that your AGI--before subtracting any deduction for student loan interest—is below a ceiling amount.